milk-v/milkv.io/docs/jupiter/getting-started/resources.md

 Version Description:

-- The system image with the suffix `.img.zip` is a dedicated image for SD card booting, which can be burned to SD through tools such as balenaEtcher, Rufus, Win32DiskImager on the PC.
+- The system image with the suffix `.img.zip` is a dedicated image for SD card boot.
+It can be burned to the SD card through the official tool `titanflasher` of Spacemit, or through tools such as `balenaEtcher`, `Rufus`, `Win32DiskImager` on the PC.

 - The system image with the suffix `.zip` is the flashing package used by the official tool `titanflasher` of Spacemit.
 It can be burned to an SD card through a card reader, or burned to an eMMC or SSD through a USB Type-C cable.

+For OS iamge installation methods, please refer to: [Install OS Image](https://milkv.io/docs/jupiter/getting-started/boot).

 ### Bianbu OS